 Crazy Glue HERO

-Crazy Glue is Take A Part's family based arts group model.
+Crazy Glue is Take A Part's family arts group model.
 Started in 2008 and then developed there have been three iterations of the group running in Efford with High View School.
 There are currently a further three schools in Plymouth that are delivering Crazy Glue groups

 • 10 sessions after school with an artist/artists